Zwemvest/QuestForTheFrozenFlame/docs/Backstory/Places/Geographical-Features/Tusk-Mountains.md

 Despite their many dangers, the Tusk Mountains are known for their many passes.
 The range divides the [[Realm-of-the-Mammoth-Lords]] in half, separating the snowy west from the warmer east.

-The [[Broken-Tusk-Rebels]] claims to be the strongest tribe west of the Turk Mountains.
+The [[Burning-Mammoth]] claims to be the strongest tribe west of the Turk Mountains.

 ## Places of Interest
 [[Earthnavel]]